 The philosopher Immanuel Kant pointed out in his famous Critique of Aesthetic Judgment that there is something about aesthetic judgments which compels us to demand that others agree with us—and blame them if they don’t.
 It is not without hesitation that I post my “critique of academic library websites,” featuring my top college library sites for 2014, inspired in part by one of my favorite philosophers.

 Kant is also known for having inspired German Romanticism at the time of the Enlightenment, making room for more than just reason (Rationalism).
 He talked about things that went beyond reason, philosophizing about things that could not be measured or quantified in any objective way.
 In the spirit of Kant, I believe libraries should stop thinking of themselves merely as providers of information and information services–Google has won that battle anyway–stop being so boring, and instead think of themselves as purveyors of a certain kind of subjective user experience which goes beyond mere information-seeking and gathering to something grander, even “sublime” in the Kantian sense.

-In this context, I believe that, as much as possible, library websites should do what they can to emphasize and support the joy and experience of intellectual pursuit, along with an activity which has often been underestimated in academic research library literature: support for browsing, or as I like to call it, serendipitous discovery.
+In this context, I believe that, as much as possible, library websites should do what they can to emphasize and support the joy and experience of intellectual pursuit, along with an activity which has often been underestimated in academic research library literature: support for browsing, or as we librarians like to call it, “serendipitous discovery.”

 Luckily, the tools and technologies are now available to encourage a more immersive online library experience, even though average screen sizes have gotten much smaller.
 The libraries that have done it right this year with redesigns have encouraged reading, scholarship and browsing, putting the richness of their collections first.